-Another significant achievement in 2023 was receiving SET LABEL Certification that certifies that our method of building solar and wind projects integrates ESG criteria on respect for communities and nature and on contributing to carbon emissions reductions.
+Another significant achievement in 2023 was receiving the SET LABEL Certification that certifies that our method of building solar and wind projects integrates ESG criteria on respect for communities and nature and contribute to a low carbon economy.

 We are the first subsidiary in the ENGIE Group in South America and the third worldwide to receive this honor.